Update: The GOL Premium Lounge in Terminal 2 at GIG has been closed until further notice.

 - Air France/KLM/Delta first class and business class passengers who have a connection with GOL

-With GOL’s new partnership with American Airlines, I wouldn’t be surprised to see AA elites get access as well in the near future.
+With GOL’s new partnership with American Airlines, some AA elites will also receive access when the lounge reopens.

 If you don’t fall into any of those categories, you can also purchase access: